Some gardeners tend to hide their bin, but for me it's a source of pride.

 When composting at home, if your pile has too much nitrogen, it may go anaerobic, create bad compost and smell awful.
 If the pile doesn’t heat up, you may need to add more nitrogen materials.

 The ideal carbon to nitrogen ratio of a new compost pile is somewhere between 25:1 and 30:1, by weight, not volume.
-The way to get this ratio is to use between 2 and 4 times as many carbon materials as nitrogen materials.
+The way to get this ratio is to use between 2 and 4 times as many 'carbon' materials as 'nitrogen' materials (update: these days I use more like equal parts carbon materials and nitrogen materials).
 By the end of the garden composting process, the ratio in the pile goes down to somewhere around 10:1 because carbon is released as carbon dioxide.

 Composting At Home Summary